swt30/waterworlds-paper/waterworlds.md

 Previous studies have approached this problem by stitching together equations of state which are valid for different pressure regimes.
 For example, @Seager2007 took this approach with water, combining three temperature-independent equations of state for ice VII:

-- the Birch-Murnaghan equation of state at low pressures,
+- the Birch--Murnaghan equation of state at low pressures,
 - density functional theory calculations at intermediate pressures and
-- the Thomas-Fermi-Dirac model at very high pressures.
+- the Thomas--Fermi--Dirac model at very high pressures.

 The piecewise function defined in this way is appropriate across a wide pressure range.